maw501/advent-of-code-2015/README.md

 ./gradlew run
 ```

-which will output solutions for all days.
+which will print out solutions for all days, this takes less than 30 seconds.